jonhnet/sonde-search/website/frontend/notifier/index.md

 ### Ground Receptions

-Occasionally, if you're very lucky, a sonde will be within earshot of a receive site all the way to the ground!
+Occasionally, if you're very lucky, a sonde will be within earshot of a receiver all the way to the ground!
 This is an exciting situation because it means there's *no* error in the sonde's location.
 Since we've gotten its GPS coordinates while it was sitting on the ground, we know exactly where it is---we can just go pick it up!

 The notifier detects ground receptions when the last data points reported by a receive site indicate the sonde's vertical and horizontal velocities are both close to zero.
 In this case, the notifier will send an email whose subject excitedly proclaims "GROUND RECEPTION!".

 ### Signing Up for Notifications